Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    :alt: Button integrate GitLab
    :name: Button integrate GitLab

-In the modal, provide the URL of your GitLab instance and your API token.
+In the modal, provide the URL of your GitLab instance and the GitLab API token.

 .. figure:: ../../images/screenshots/gitlab/modal-server-instance.png
    :align: center
    :alt: Modal to enter server instance and API token
    :name: Modal to enter server instance and API token

-The list of the repositories you maintain is displayed.
+The list of the repositories that you can integrated is displayed.
 Select the repository to link.

 .. figure:: ../../images/screenshots/gitlab/modal-choose-repository.png
    :align: center